unvacs/Linuxhardning_practical/Account-and-Access.md

 - setting the password warning age enables users to make the change at a practical time

-  > The DoD requirement is 7 for password warning age.
+  > The DoD requirement is 7.
 The C2S/CIS profile requirement is 7.

 - enforcing a minimum password lifetime helps to prevent repeated password changes to defeat the password reuse

-  > The DoD requirement is 1 for password minimum age.
+  > The DoD requirement is 1.
 The C2S/CIS profile requirement is 7.

 - setting the password maximum age ensures users are required to periodically change their passwords

-  > The DoD requirement is 60 for password maximum age.
+  > The DoD requirement is 60.
 The C2S/CIS profile requirement is 90.

 Disabling inactive accounts ensures that accounts which may not have been responsibly removed are not available to attackers who may have compromised their credentials.